Short-term Study Visa

 - to undertake research as part of a PhD which you are studying abroad, and this period of research at King's will last for less than 6 months

-- a medical elective period in the UK of up to 6 months, that is linked to a medical, dental or scientific degree-level course at an overseas Higher Education Institution (HEI)
+- a medical elective period in the UK of up to 6 months, that is linked to a medical, dental or scientific degree-level course at an overseas Higher Education Provider (HEP)

-For students who are coming to King's for the first time i.e. for a semester of Study Abroad, or for a Summer School, your Short-term Study visa support letter will be issued to you by Admissions through your King's Apply account once you have met all of the conditions attached to your offer.
+If you are coming to King's for the first time, e.g. semester, Study Abroad or a Summer School, your Short-term Study visa support letter will be issued by Admissions through your King's Apply account once you met all the conditions attached to your offer.

-NB: If you are studying a science-based subject at Masters or PhD level (even if you are only coming to King's for a short period e.g. to undertake some research as part of your course), you may need to obtain an ATAS certificate.
-You will need to obtain this before you travel/apply for your visa.
+If you are studying a science-based subject at Masters or PdD level (even if you are only coming to King's for a short period, e.g. to undertake research as part of your course), you may need to obtain an ATAS certificate.
+You will need to obtain this before you travel/apply for your visa